 This health plan covers outpatient covered services to diagnose and/or treat mental conditions when the services are furnished for you by a mental health provider.
-This coverage is provided for as many visits as are medically necessary for your mental condition (except as may be limited for certain non-biologically-based mental conditions-see note below).
+This coverage is provided for as many visits as are medically necessary for your mental condition.